 The Board is contractually bound to meet or exceed performance standards established by the TWC each year.
 The Board's contracted performance measures for the current program year include the four indicators of successful performance listed in Table 1 below.
-Table 1 lists the performance measure and the Board's performance as of 12/31/16.
-Effective July 1, 2017, new measures will be introduced to reflect changes in the Workforce Innovation and Opportunities Act (WIOA) requirements.
+Table 1 lists the performance measure and the Board's performance as of 12/31/18.

-Table 1.
-11 2015 - 11 2010 Board Contracted 1 criof mance wicasures Indicators of Success Performance Rolling Performance Period As of December 2016 Target Percent of Current Target Claimant Reemployment within 10 weeks 57.84% 101.19% Number of Employers Receiving Workforce Assistance 2,107 111.39% Choices Full Work Rate - All Family 46.15% 99.5% Average Number of Children Served Per Day - Discretionary 1 805 96.01%
+Indicators of Success Performance Rolling Performance Period As of December 2016 Target Percent of Current Target Claimant Reemployment within 10 weeks 55.16% 113.6% Number of Employers Receiving Workforce Assistance 2,269 105.91% Choices Full Work Rate - All Family 50.00% 101.22%

-Table 1: PV 2015 - PV 2016 Board Contracted Performance Measures
+Table 1: PY 2017 - PY 2018 Board Contracted Performance Measures